keenan/cordova-phonegap-audio-encode/README.md

 ## PhoneGap AudioEncode Plugin ##
  * by Lyle Pratt
  * Updated Oct 2012 by Keenan Wyrobek for Cordova 2.1.0
+ * Updated November 2013 by John Croucher for Cordova 3.0

 ## About this Plugin ##